 There are many different kinds of utility knives on the market, available according to the manner of use for which they are intended.
 Brightly colored plastic handles make some utility knives easy to spot in a cluttered toolbox, while others look more like classic pocket knives.
 The common denominator is that they all have replaceable blades.
-Here are reviews of our best picks for this year’s top utility knives.
+Here are reviews of our 10 best utility knives.
 The criteria we used was based on verified owner feedback as well as promotional material and criticisms of the product found on Amazon and on other forums.

 Bosch is arguably the most “high-end” and best quality tool company on planet earth.
 They manufacture a wide variety of products, but among their best-known products are various contractor construction tools like drills, sanders, grinders, etc. The price points are a bit higher because of the stellar quality, and this set of utility knives is no exception to the quality rule.
 The price point is also a bit higher, but not restrictively so (especially since you’re getting two knives in this deal).
-The Bosch makes it to #1 on our list because of sheer quality and integrity.
+The Bosch is the best utility knife on our list because of sheer quality and integrity.

 Bessey sounds a lot like the name of an old cow, but I assure you this tool is anything but run-down and past its prime!
 This handy tool is much more than a utility knife.
 It’s a very tough, durable and amazingly useful Lockback pocket knife.
 It features a quick change mechanism that needs no extra tools (just opposing thumbs) and the blade can be operated with one hand.
 It also fits most standard utility blades on the market.